Wednesday, November 1, 2017

 4. HAL (thinking): Hector Hammond isn’t a scientist.
 He’s a businessman.

-PANEL 5: The creature lashes out, striking Hal in the side.
+PANEL 5: The creature lashes out, striking Hal in the right side, the ring side.

 PANEL 6: Hal has been hurled away by the blow.
 He’s on his hands and knees, and is firing a beam from his ring that’s hitting the creature.